rauhs/klang/README.md

 * Improve performance by only rendering the subset of log messages that are seen for the current scrolling position.
 * Go through the `TODO:` items in `klang/core.cljs`

+## Ideas

+We can render some common data structures in an arbitrary way.
+If you have an idea, feel free to submit a pull request.
+We can always just leave it in the source for others to use (but not used by the default renderer).
+For instance: How to render large data structures?
+Popup?
+How to render structs?

 # Why "Klang"?
 Timbre, the de-facto clojure logging library has do with sound.